phauer/edinburgh-wordpress-theme/README.md

 # Edinburgh Wordpress Template

-Upcoming Wordpress theme for my blog.
+Wordpress theme for my blog.
 Please mind that this theme is tailored for my blog.
 It may also work for your use case, but don't expect it.

 ## Setup Development Environment